caseykimble/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

-Basic Project Plan
-Purpose
+### Purpose

 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.

-Tasks
-To complete this project, use a URL for GeoJSON earthquake data from the USGS website and retrieve geographical coordinates and the magnitudes of earthquakes for the last seven days.
-Then add the data to a map.

-Approach
+### Method

-Your approach will be to use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
-You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.
+To complete this project, data was pulled from the USGS site in the form of a GeoJSON file that showed information for earthquake coordinates and magnitudes over the last secen days.
+Data was then added to a map with markers to show variations in magnitude based on the size of the marker, as well as tectonic plate lines and major earthquakes.
+JavaScript and the D3.js library were used to retrieve coordinates and magnitudes from the GeoJSON file.
+I then followed Leaflet documentation to plot the data on the map via an API request and add styling and interactivity.